 Well, why are they so successful then?
 Some of the most compelling reasons come from the idea that supporting sport can be an identity – and community-forming activity.
 There is inherent value in that identity and the activities it enables.

 People want to be a ‘part of something’

 Think about this: what does it mean to be a football club supporter?
 You can pick any club you want.
 It means you watch the games and get to whichever ones you can access.
 It means that you know about the club, its story, the players’ stories, its strengths (and, of course, its weaknesses).
 It means you feel happy or sad based on the club’s performance and you are fiercely invested in its success.
 Why can’t you have just that for your brand?

-So this is a call to improve your product – make it something people tie emotions too, or give it an experiential dimension that physically (or vocally) engages your cardholders – put on special events, send out branded merchandise, find brand advocates who are willing to be publically seen and heard voicing their love for your product.
+So this is a call to improve your product – make it something people tie emotions to or give it an experiential dimension that physically (or vocally) engages your cardholders – put on special events, send out branded merchandise, find brand advocates who are willing to be publically seen and heard voicing their love for your product.
 For some brands, perhaps cosmetics brands, it is even possible to generate a sense of communal belonging by hosting online forums where loyal members can discuss how they used your product (to express their own identity, even!).

 “The holy grail for brand is to be the thing that two strangers bond over on a bus, in a pub, or on the street.”

 Marketers know the holy grail for brand is to be the thing that two strangers bond over on a bus, in a pub, or on the street.
 If your branded keychain, beanie, shirt, or other item gets noticed on the street, you want someone to be proud to say they are a part of you and your program.
-Strong branding helps bolster the success of your program here, too: having a recognisable logo, recognisable colours, a recognisable mascot makes you unmistakeable and distinctive.
+Strong branding helps bolster the success of your program here, too: having a recognisable logo, recognisable colours, a recognisable mascot makes you unmistakable and distinctive.